azeiizat/Data-Storytelling-/README.md

 # Data-Storytelling-
-This a data storytelling practice using Twitter analysis of 30daysDataAnalysischallenge
+This is a data storytelling practice using Twitter analysis of 30daysDataAnalysischallenge by Microsoft.